linode/apl-docs/docs/ce-configure-teams.md

 otomi validate-values
 ```

-Use `-v` to get more output.
-See [here](/docs/cli/validate-values) for a full list of `otomi apply` command options.
+Use `-v` to get more output (or `-vvv` to get even more output).
+See [here](/docs/cli/validate-values) for a full list of `otomi validate` command options.
 When successful, the output will show: `otomi:validate-values:verbose Values validation SUCCESSFUL`

 ## Deploy changes